scverge/WCC-ai-learning-series/getting-started/python-environment.md

 ## Environment Variables

-Create a `.env` file in your project root:
+Create a `.env` file in your project root if you haven't already:

 ```text
 GCP_PROJECT_ID=your-project-id